Traversio

 • responseTimeInterval

-connectionSetupTimeInterval covers one connect attempt, including identification exchange, key exchange, host-key trust, and user authentication.
+connectionSetupTimeInterval covers one connect attempt, including transport setup, identification exchange, key exchange, and user authentication.
+The current default is 30 seconds.

 responseTimeInterval covers waits where the server is expected to answer promptly: